WebIDauth/WebIDDelegatedAuth/README.markdown

 --------------------------------------------------------------------------------

-2. How to set up WebID authentication in a few lines of code
+2. How to set up "delegated" WebID authentication in a few lines of code
 ================================================================================

 There are a few flavours of WebID authentication.
-The following very simple example shows how to setup a WebID authentication relying on an identity provider such as foafssl.org.
+The following very simple example shows how to setup a WebID authentication relying on a third party identity provider such as foafssl.org or auth.my-profile.eu.

 Prerequisites: